Scalingo/documentation/_posts/platform/app/task-scheduling/2000-01-01-scalingo-scheduler.md

 +---------------------------------+------+
 ```

-## Mofify or Delete Scheduled Tasks
+## Modify or Delete Scheduled Tasks

 In order to modify or delete a cron task, you must modify or delete the associated entry in the `cron.json` and push your code to trigger a new deployment.